How Do Welding Helmets Work & Why Do You Need One?

 TIG Welding (Tungsten Inert Gas)

 TIG welding is known for producing very bright arcs, making eye protection especially important.
-This welding process often requires precision, and an auto-darkening helmet with true-colour technology helps welders see their workpieces in more natural colours and details.
+This welding process often requires precision, and an auto-darkening helmet with true-colour technology helps welders see their workpieces in more natural colors and details.
 Adjusting sensitivity and delay settings is also crucial in TIG welding, which often involves lower amperage levels.

 Stick Welding